Protecting our clients and residents

 Our nurses and carers are fully trained in infection control and prevention procedures, including good hand hygiene.
 Clients and families are encouraged to speak with their care teams about these practices and precautions they can support around the home.

-To protect our clients, employees who have recently travelled overseas or who may have come into contact with Coronavirus (COVID-19) are subject to the standard 14-day isolation period before visiting clients.
+To protect our clients, employees who have recently been in a COVID-19 hot spot or who may have come into contact with Coronavirus (COVID-19) are subject to the standard 14-day isolation period before visiting clients.
 As usual, employees who are unwell will not attend work.

 We are contacting clients by phone ahead of visiting to determine their needs so we can provide safe care and social supports.